Adjust reveals new benchmarks for mobile marketers to target

 Adjust’s Global Benchmarks 2.0 follows the launch of the platform in the summer of this year and includes five new metrics and fresh data from the past two quarters.
 The tool is based on Adjust’s aggregated database, and it analyzes a combination of over 7,000 apps.

-The tool for marketers and publishers can be used to create tailored reports for free, saving users from having to buy expensive third-party benchmark reports.
+The tool for marketers and publishers can be used to create tailored reports for free, which means users don’t have to buy expensive third-party benchmark reports.

 The new metrics included in the update consist of Click Through Rate (CTR), Conversion Rate from Click to Install, Cost per Mille (CPM), Cost per Click (CPC), and Distribution of Fraud Types.
 This is in addition to the original metrics, which count Retention Rates, Cost per Install (CPI), Sessions per User, and Rates of Fraudulent Installs.